-ECE through fourth grade students are to be escorted to and from the bus by an authorized person.
+Students ages 3-7 are to be escorted to and from the bus by an authorized person.
 Likewise, these students will not be released until an authorized adult comes to the school bus to receive the student.
 The drivers and bus monitors will not accept motions from a doorway or window to release a child.